Aakash Repeater Courses

 Answer:

-On an increase in the branching of the alkane, the boiling point of the alkane is decreased.
-Alkane experience inter-molecular van der Waals forces.
+With an increase in the branching of the alkane, the boiling point of the alkane decreases.
+Alkanes experience intermolecular van der Waals forces.
 The strong is the force, strong will be the boiling point.
-When we increase the branching, the surface area of the molecule decreases, as a result, of the van der Waals force also decreases.
+When we increase the branching, the surface area of the molecule decreases; as a result, the van der Waals force also decreases.

 In this addition, an electrophile

-a secondary carbocation is more stable than the primary carbocation.
+A secondary carbocation is more stable than a primary carbocation.
 Thus bromide ion attacks the carbocation to form 2-bromopropane as a major product.
 (This mechanism is followed by Markovnikov's rule)

-Since all three products, methylglyoxal, 1, 2-methylglyoxal and glyoxal are cannot be obtained from any one of the two structure (i and ii).
-Hence we can say that o-xylene is a resonant hybrid of two Kekule structure (I and II)
+Since all three products, methylglyoxal, 1,2-methylglyoxal and glyoxal cannot be obtained from either of the two structures (i and ii).
+Hence, we can say that o-xylene is a resonant hybrid of two Kekule structures (I and II)

 Answer: